hfutqian/MaskAQ/README.md

 ## Citation
-This repository will be continuously updated and maintained.
+This repository will be progressively updated and maintained.
 If you find the project codes useful for your research, please consider citing
 ```
 @article{qian2026selective,
   title={Selective Coupling of Decoupled Informative Regions: Masked Attention Alignment for Data-Free Quantization of Vision Transformers},